kubernetes-sigs/kustomize/releasing/README.md

 #### Packages

 There's only one package in this module.
-It's called `main`, and it holds the _pluginator_ executable.
+It's called `main`, it's therefore unimportable, and it holds the _pluginator_ executable.

 At the time of writing this binary is only of interest to someone writing a new builtin transformer or generator.
 See the [plugin documentation](../docs/plugins).
 Its dependence on the API is primarily for plugin-related constants, not logic, and will only change if there's some change in how